srmita/smita_yadav_week2_assignment/README.md

-Project : travel Record which contain title, location, date of journey and description of the tour.
+Project : travel Record Web Appication Created by React Js which contain title, location, date of journey and description of the tour.
 Author: Smita Yadav

 # Getting Started with Create React App